emily-ramirez/PinPlay/Deliverables/Verification&Validation.md

 Group Members: Karina Anaya, Sophia Frohna, Samantha Milligan, Jacob Penney, Emily Ramirez Serrano, Lucina de la Rosa*

 ## 1. Description
+PinPlay is a web application that automatically generates playlists to add to a user's Spotify library.
+Users can supply the generator with a preferred genre, whether or not to allow explicit songs in the playlist, and a city for finding popular music by location.
+PinPlay is designed especially for use by businesses and workers, so they can create playlists customized to local taste that customers will enjoy.

 ## 2. Verification (tests)